moorepants/eme185/content/pages/instructor-guide.rst

   slot and send me a request via email.
 - I strictly use the Linux operating system and strive to use open source tools for most of my work.
-I prefer not to have to deal with any Microsoft Office suite file types.
+I prefer not to have to deal with any Microsoft Office Suite file types.
 Please avoid these and choose LibreOffice for Google equivalents so that we can easily collaborate and share.

 .. _work calendar:  http://www.moorepants.info/work-calendar.html